lj020326/ansible-datacenter/docs/git/trunk-based-cicd-pipeline-project-in-k8s-environment.md

 ## The Trunk-Based Development (TBD) Strategy in the real world

 Many organizations are now working with (or migrating to) TBD.
-As from [https://trunkbaseddevelopment.com/,](https://trunkbaseddevelopment.com/) this model aims to reduce the effort on merging procedures, focusing on maintaining a constant buildable "master/main" branch.
+As from [https://trunkbaseddevelopment.com/,](https://trunkbaseddevelopment.com/) this model aims to reduce the effort on merging procedures, focusing on maintaining a constant buildable "main/master" branch.
 Due to its simplicity, it integrates seamlessly with CI/CD pipelines.

-Having an everlasting deployable master branch offers additional benefits.
+Having an everlasting deployable main branch offers additional benefits.
 First, it promotes shared responsibility, where all developers are committed to maintain a stable trunk.
 Second, as the merging process become more challenging, developers commit smaller changes more frequently, delivering faster features and bug-fixes.
-On the other hand, as risk rises when commits are made straight into master, TBD often requires experienced developers to support this strategy.
+On the other hand, as risk rises when commits are made straight into main, TBD often requires experienced developers to support this strategy.

-In my organization, every commit (and push) to the master branch is considered a "good to go" build.
+In my organization, every commit (and push) to the main branch is considered a "good to go" build.
 This means that whenever an image is built, it suffices to say that it has already passed all tests and are ready for production.

-In this pipeline project, it has been considered, along with the master branch, feature branches, which can be short or long-lived.
+In this pipeline project, it has been considered, along with the main branch, feature branches, which can be short or long-lived.
 It is up to the developer to decide for it, provided that the longer the life of a feature-branch, the more challenging the merge process will be.

-Meanwhile, the validation process with our clients is done either in a feature branch, before merging with the master branch, or in staging, leveraging toggle features, which can be enabled or disabled by configuration.
+Meanwhile, the validation process with our clients is done either in a feature branch, before merging with the main branch, or in staging, leveraging toggle features, which can be enabled or disabled by configuration.
 This aligns with the devops idea of "fail fast", which encourages the team to fix faster and improve the system.

 The picture below outlines the actual TBD pipeline in my organization: